Introduction to Project Documentation

 - Project Budget – Most important document mentions the total cost and returns expected from the budget.

 Project documents should make life easier for the project manager and all those involved.
-It should clearly state all requirements, risks, resources so that all the stakeholders are on the same page.
+It should clearly state all requirements, risks, and resources so that all the stakeholders are on the same page.

 Recommended Articles